raybrownco/phlex-vc-repro/README.md

 # Phlex VC Repro

 This project is a mostly empty Rails app that reproduces an issue wherein a Phlex component cannot render a ViewComponent that contains a slot.
+A Discord thread exists to discuss this issue: https://discord.com/channels/1082611227827638303/1283019153816420394

 ## Getting Started